-If you’ve never heard of Salado that’s because it is a tiny little town on the ouskirts of Belton, consisting of approximately 2,100 people.
-What could a small, country town possibly have to offer?
-This little village actually has quite a bit to do.
+If you’ve never heard of Salado that’s because it is a tiny little town on the outskirts of Belton, consisting of approximately 2,100 people.
+However, this little village actually has quite a bit to do.

 While we didn’t go into the festival, it was cool to see how many people were attracted to this event.
 There were also smaller jewelry, clothes and crafts booths that set up along the streets beside the festival, drawing the crowds from the wine festival.

-The Salado Plaza is lined with unique boutiques, art galleries and restuarants that we will definitely be back to explore.
-We recommend Salado for an intimate date and the city website or The Visitor Center can provide more information on what the town has offer.
+The Salado Plaza is lined with unique boutiques, art galleries, and restaurants that we will definitely be back to explore.
+We recommend Salado for an intimate date and the city website or The Visitor Center can provide more information on what the town has to offer.

 Here are a few attractions that caught our (or mostly my) interest:

 - CiG Glass Studio & Gallery or Salado Glassworks Gallery– blow your own glass

 - Mud Pies Pottery – shop pottery and fudge

 - Tablerock Festival of Salado – music shows, plays, etc.